FAQs

 A great quote that sparked the idea of Assisterhood is “You can’t be what you can’t see.” and it still rings true today.
 If in doubt – please apply anyway!

-We’d love you to!
+We’re always open to people and we’d love to consider you!
 Drop us a line here and tell us more about why you’d like to become part of Assisterhood.

-You can chat in person, via phone, e-mail, zoom, snapchat, smoke signal or any other form of communication you both agree on.
-In saying that, it’s best to meet in person, especially when you’re meeting for the first time.
+You can chat in person, via phone, e-mail, Zoom, smoke signal or any other form of communication you both agree on.
+In saying that, it’s best to meet in person (unless you’re in the Online program), especially when you’re meeting for the first time.

 • Backgrounds and interests